Skip to main content

 • Corrected Queries – cached query corrections in Redis.

-For the bot owner, two action buttons appear below the embed to flush the query cache or playlist cache.
-These buttons are disabled for non-owner users.
+For members with the owner role, two action buttons appear below the embed to flush the query cache or playlist cache.
+These buttons are disabled for other users.
 The Opus cache is managed automatically and cannot be flushed from this command.

 /help